 A wide local excision may not change the look of your breast too much.
-But in some cases, the breast may be smaller.
+But in some women the breast might be smaller.
 The surgeon may need to operate on your other breast, so that they look similar.

-Your surgeon can tell you what to expect and may be able to show you photos of what your breast is likely to look like afterwards.
+Your surgeon can tell you what to expect.
+They might be able to show you photos of what your breast is likely to look like afterwards.